Help me fight my battle with breast cancer alone in Korea.

 Donation protected

 Hi, my name is Kirsty.
 I’m 30 years old, originally from the UK, and currently living and working in South Korea.
-I never imagined I’d be writing this, but I’ve been diagnosed with Stage 2 Invasive Ductal Carcinoma, a type of breast cancer that is growing aggressively.
-My cancer’s Ki-67 index is at 50%, which means it's spreading fast and needs immediate treatment.
-This is due to my hormone levels being extremely high.
+I never imagined I’d be writing something like this — but I’ve been diagnosed with Stage 2 Invasive Ductal Carcinoma, a type of breast cancer that’s growing aggressively.

 Kirsty.